 Is there a family history of AS?

-Is the pain worse when sleeping or prone?
+Is pain worse when sleeping or prone?

-Does the pain get better with physical motion?
+Does pain improve with physical motion?

 The pain caused by AS is also different from other types of back pain because exercise makes it better, not worse.

 Exercise and stretching can irritate people with back pain, but someone with back pain caused by AS typically feels relief after stretching or doing other forms of exercise.